 Rules to Live by: Leash Etiquette in Public

-So what can an owner do to protect their dog from instigating or receiving unwanted attention?
+What can an owner do to protect their dog from instigating or receiving unwanted attention?

 - Learn how to implement leash training.
 The leash is often seen as a tool to restrain a dog from getting loose, but most trainers will use it as a communication device where the dog is consistently rewarded for turning into leash pressure on the side of their neck or sitting in response to upward pressure.
 This approach provides the most control for the owner and most self-control for the dog.